marcopernpruner/eudi-wallet-it-docs/docs/en/remote-flow.rst

 The value corresponding to the `request_uri` endpoint SHOULD be randomized, according to `RFC 9101, The OAuth 2.0 Authorization Framework: JWT-Secured Authorization Request (JAR) <https://www.rfc-editor.org/rfc/rfc9101.html#section-5.2.1>`_ Section 5.2.1.

-In the **Same Device Flow** the Relying Party uses an HTTP response redirect (with status code set to 302) as represented in the following non-normative example:
+In the **Same Device Flow** the Relying Party uses an HTTP response redirect (with status code set to 302) or an html page with an href button, containing the URL represented in the following non-normative example:

 .. code:: text